PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Rattick couldn't believe it.
 The idiots charged!
 A frontal assault on a Troll?
 They were so stupid it was a wonder they could remembered to breathe..

-The Enchantress edged passed him, smelling of exotic perfume.
+The Enchantress edged past him, smelling of exotic perfume.
 "I will see if I can bind the creature with The Mother's Embrace.
 Stay behind me and you will be safe."

 He followed her swaying hips through through the corridor, for once, grateful for torchlight There was a roar and the stench of something awful.
 Rattick knew this to be the Troll's breath.
 Nothing smells worse than rotting flesh trapped between teeth.

 When she saw the Troll the Enchantress raised her arms and began casting a spell.
 As her hands wove their intricate the pattern, Rattick slid his knife across her perfect, white throat.
-She gasped as her life's blood poured down her neck and over the the exquisite Ruby necklace and into the deep valley of her heaving breasts.
+She gasped as her life's blood poured down her neck, over the the exquisite Ruby necklace and into the deep valley of her heaving breasts.
 Before she could make another sound, Rattick covered her and dragged her into the darkness.

 She whimpered softly and grew weak.
 Rattick set her against the wall and removed his hand from her face.
-He lifted her chin and she mouthed the word, "Why?"
+When he lifted her chin and she mouthed the word, "Why?"
 Rattick bent down and kissed the dying woman on the lips.
 Her eyes fluttered as her life left the husk of her body.

-Rattick pulled back and tore the necklace from her throat.
+Rattick tore the necklace from her throat.
 Then he wiped the blood from it with a black silk handkerchief.
-In the distance, the screams of one the chosen one's ended in a terrible, squishy, bone-crunching noise.
+In the distance, the screams of one the Chosen Ones ended in a terrible, squishy, bone-crunching noise.

-Staring into the glittering facets of the Ruby, Rattick answered the dead woman> "Why?
+Staring into the glittering facets of the Ruby, Rattick answered the dead woman.
+"Why?
 Because it was a kindness.
 Because there are worse things in the depths of this dungeon than you can imagine.
 Because this is what happens when you choose to play a dangerous game.
-All of those are close, but if you really want the truth of it"
+All of those are close, but if you really want the truth of it".
+He looked away from his prize and saw that she was dead.
-.
-He looked down from his prize and saw that she was dead.
 "Because I can."

 # 2 -- What's an Orc? -- 1339